It’s the start of her shift and she hands me a tea,

 Which unmasks me.
 The anaesthetist

-The spaceship bleep and hum
+Touches my arm and the spaceship bleep and hum

-Only sound in the cavernous, cathedral-dark.
+Is the only sound in the cavernous, cathedral-dark.

 His tiny damp puffs of breath

-Like a consecrated mist.
+Like a consecrated mist, blessed incense.

 Christmas Day clicks round.
 I stay for just a little longer